Cotalker/documentation/docs/documentation/admin/database/asset_reports_actions.md

 <img alt="reports and actions" className="img_sizing item shadow--tl" src={useBaseUrl('img/asset_reports_actions_00.png')} />
 <br/>

-1. Existing reports and actions
+1. Existing reports and actions (customizable for each asset)
     - _Left-click_: [**Open**](#open) a report or action
     - _Right-click_: [**Edit** or **delete**](#edit-delete) a report or action
 2. [**Create**](#create) a report or action (only available when accessed through Administrative Panel)